Calgary residents vote on Canada's 2026 Olympic bid

 - Olympic fever -

+Still, more had corruption and doping scandals on their mind as they headed into polling booths.

+A rejection of the bid would "send a message to the IOC that they need to clean up their act," one voter told the Canadian Broadcasting Corporation (CBC).

-Former Canadian Olympian Jean-Luc Brassard, who won gold at the 1994 Lillehammer Games, lamented in an open letter that the Games enrich the IOC while athletes get "crumbs."
+Former Canadian Olympian Jean-Luc Brassard, who won gold in freestyle skiing at the 1994 Lillehammer Games, lamented in an open letter that the Games enrich the IOC while athletes get "crumbs."

-"By accepting Calgary's candidacy, we are once again accepting the exploitation of the athletes," he said in the letter published by Canada's public broadcaster.
+"By accepting Calgary's candidacy, we are once again accepting the exploitation of the athletes," he said.

 The issue of whether to host the Games has gripped the city for the past two years.

-A recent survey of 243 people conducted by the Canadian Broadcasting Corporation found 55 percent against and only 35 percent in favor.
+A recent survey of 243 people conducted by the CBC found 55 percent against and only 35 percent in favor.
 Ten percent were undecided.

 A Calgary withdrawal would leave only Milan and Stockholm in the running when the host city is announced in June in Lausanne, Switzerland.

-Ahead of the vote, Mayor Naheed Nenshi urged locals to support the bid, saying Calgary would get back ten times more in investment or about Can$4 billion, than it puts in.
+Ahead of the vote, Mayor Naheed Nenshi urged locals to support the bid, saying Calgary would get back 10 times more in investment or about Can$4 billion, than it puts into the bid.

 "I'm voting yes because I believe Calgary can host the cleanest, most cost effective games in history.
 Lets dream big and vote yes," he said in a Twitter message.